claravazq/Breakpoints-Deletions/README.md

   2.- Treating the coordinates like blocks and having cells with the begining and the end of the blocks separated by commas

-In this script, the two ways of doing it are considered
+In this script, both ways are considered and resolved to use in R.

+Plots resembling the IgH locus and the breakpoints as histogram are then written:
+- For the whole IgH locus
+- For a specific region, used to zoom into different switch regions